Encode Your Edition Page

 Rationale

-An edition is comprised of multiple XML files all contained in a single portfolio in the LEMDO repository.
+An edition is comprised of multiple XML files all contained in a single directory in the LEMDO repository.
+One of the XML files is an edition page.
 The edition page serves two functions:

-It contains the information LEMDO needs to publish the finished components of your edition in the correct anthology (or anthologies), including credits and a list of edition components (i.e., the metadata for your edition).
+It contains the metadata for your edition that LEMDO needs in order to publish your edition in the correct anthology (or anthologies), including credits and a list of completed edition components.

-It contains the content of the edition landing page, organized the way you want your edition landing page to appear.
+It contains the content of the edition landing page curated and organized according to your anthology’s preferred layout.

 Components of Metadata

 Information about your edition belongs in the <teiHeader> of your edition page.
-The main components of the metadata are as follows:
+The main components of the metadata are:

 The File Description

 The <fileDesc> element contains information about the text encoded in the file.
-This includes the textʼs title ( <titleStmt> , <title> ), responsibility statements for the author and all of the people that contributed to the file ( <respStmt> ), an edition statement ( <editionStmt> ), publication information ( <publicationStmt> ), a series statement ( <seriesStmt> ), a notes statement ( <notesStmt> ) and a description of the textʼs source ( <sourceDesc> ).
-The next sections of this documentation will provide LEMDOʼs practice for encoding each of these elements.
+This includes the text’s title, responsibility statements for the author and all of the people (or organizations) who contributed to the file, an edition statement, publication information, a series statement, a notes statement, and a description of the text’s source.

 Practice: Encode the Title Statement